-Reusing, recycling, and composting your leaves keeps them from going to landfills, which helps the City meet zero waste and climate action goals, and can save residents money by avoiding extra charges on trash bills.
+Reusing, recycling, and composting your leaves keeps them from going to landfills, which helps the City meet zero waste and climate action goals, and can save community members money by avoiding extra charges on trash bills.

 Leaves are excellent for composting, and are put to use by farmers and gardeners as animal bedding and garden insulation.
 Leaves can also be mowed into grass by a mulching lawnmower, or can even support diversity by providing habitat in your yard when left on the ground.

 Options to recycle fallen leaves locally:

 - Sign up for curbside collection of yard trimmings with your waste hauler.
 Leaves and other yard trimmings will be composted

 - Connect with neighbors who need leaves through online social networks such as Nextdoor or Facebook or ShareWaste

 - Visit our A-Z list for local yard waste drop-off options